-The return air damper will open with a 10 VDC or 20 mA signal.
-The return air damper will close with a 2 VDC or 4mA signal.
+The return air damper will close with a 10 VDC or 20 mA signal.
+The return air damper should open with a 2 VDC or 4mA signal.
 The damper actuator may take a few minutes to open or close.

 Operation - Electrical